18th Sep 2021

 There are many reasons to love the sitcom Friends – the character of Phoebe Buffay being one of them.
 Here are five reasons she's the best.

-As the long-awaited Friends reunion lands on our screens this evening, we’re looking at why Phoebe Buffay – the whimsical guitar-playing massage therapist – is the best character Friends had to offer.
+The long-awaited Friends reunion landed on our screens earlier this year, prompting us to look at why Phoebe Buffay – the whimsical guitar-playing massage therapist – is the best character Friends had to offer.

 Phoebe sees the good in everything

 Despite coming from a broken home, Pheobe is a positive thinker and always sees the silver lining.
 Speaking to the Archive of American Television in 2012, actress Lisa Kudrow opened up about how she developed Phoebe’s character from script to screen.

 On paper, Kudrow said Phoebe was someone who had gone from trauma to trauma.
 Her mother had killed herself, her step-dad was in prison and she was forced to live in a Gremlin with a guy named Sindy who talked to his hand.
 Kudrow needed to (somehow) turn Phoebe’s difficult backstory into an enlightening thing.

 “It reminds me of my friend from college, who had to leave school because her parents thought it was making her irreligious and they didn’t want to pay for it anymore,” Kudrow said.
 “She had to work in a nursing home – but she never got down about it.
 Ever.
 She found things to love about it.

 “What an attitude,” Kudrow added.
 “I always admired that and it stuck with me… And I thought that’s what (Phoebe) needs to have.
 Phoebe doesn’t feel sorry for herself at all.”